 - Frequency of service.
 Frequency is linked with more timely services since the same port will be called more often.
 A weekly call is considered to be the minimum level of service, but since a growing share of production is time-dependent, there is pressure from customers to have a higher frequency of service.
 A trade-off between the frequency and the capacity of service is commonly observed.
 This trade-off is often mitigated on routes that service significant markets since larger ships can be used with the benefits of economies of scale.

 - Fleet and vessel size.
 Due to the basic maritime economics, large ships, such as post-Panamax containerships, offer significant advantages over long distances.
 Shipping lines will obviously try to use this advantage over their long-distance routes, keeping smaller ships for feeder services.
 In addition, a large enough number of vessels must be allocated to ensure a good frequency of service.
-To keep their operations consistent, shippers also try to have ships a similar size along their long-distance inter-range routes.
+Shippers also try to have ships of similar size along their long-distance inter-range routes to keep their operations consistent.
 This is not an easy undertaking since economies of scale force the introduction of ever-larger ships, which cannot be added all at once due to extensive financial requirements and the capacity of shipbuilders to provide them.
 So, each time a bigger ship is introduced on a regular route, the distribution system must adapt to this change in capacity.

 - Number of port calls.
-A route that involves fewer port calls is likely to have lower average transit times in addition to requiring a smaller number of ships.
+A route that involves fewer port calls is likely to have lower average transit times and require fewer ships.
 Conversely, too few port calls could involve difficulties for the cargo to reach inland destinations remote from the serviced ports.
 This implies additional delays and potentially the loss of customers.
 An appropriate selection of port calls along a maritime facade will help ensure access to a vast commercial hinterland.

-Since many container shipping services have an inter-range structure, cabotage imposes some restrictions on these services in terms of which port of entry can be used and if transshipment is necessary between a major deepsea service and a feeder service to small ports.
+Since many container shipping services have an inter-range structure, cabotage imposes some restrictions on which port of entry can be used and if transshipment is necessary between a major deepsea service and a feeder service to small ports.